penguinolog/backports.cached_property/README.rst

     from backports.cached_property import cached_property

-And then Python 3.8 documentation will work (see copy below).
+and it will work as documented upstream (see copy below).

-The cached_property implementation for Python < 3.8 is very close to that of the future standard library.
+The implementation of our ``cached_property`` backport is very close to that of the future Python 3.8 standard library.
-For Python >= 3.8, the actual cached_property from functools is passed through, of course.
+For Python >= 3.8, the actual ``cached_property`` from functools is passed through, of course.

 class cached_property
 ---------------------